 From Web Developer to SEO consultant

 So it all began 5 weeks ago.
 I was a web developer for 10 years and now suddenly find myself, an SEO consultant at Bruce Clay.
-I remember before I started, telling a former colleague in web development about my new role in SEO.
-“Hey, guess who scored a new job in search engine optimisation!”
-His reply was “Sweet, should be easy, just fill in the meta data tags, content and do some link building and you’re set”.
+I remember when, before I started, I was telling a former colleague in web development about my new role in SEO.
+I said to him, “Hey, guess who scored a new job in search engine optimisation!”
+His reply was “Sweet, should be easy, just fill in the meta data tags, content, and do some link building and you’re set”.
 Now over a month into the job, I think those remarks were kind of naive.

 Photo by Armando Maynez via Creative Commons

 So what’s involved?
-As a co-worker said “The initiation is a baptism of fire”.
+As a co-worker once said, “The initiation is a baptism of fire.”
 Training, company methodologies, tight deadlines, custom toolsets, the list goes on.
 Working here has probably been one of the most focused environments I have ever experienced in IT.

-So there’s more to SEO then just filling out meta data, writing content and link building.
+So there’s more to SEO than just filling out meta data, writing content, and link building.
 Probably, the biggest difference I have experienced between this career and my past role, is the myriad of research methodologies involved.
-So far, I have done keyword research, website assessment, competitor research and link profiling, employing a comprehensive list of tools I never really used as a web developer.
+So far, I have done keyword research, website assessment, competitive analysis, and link profiling, employing a comprehensive list of tools I never really used as a web developer.

-In the past my main tools as a coder were Dreamweaver, Aptana and Photoshop.
-Now it’s primarily Excel, the Bruce Clay SEO Toolset and a host of SEO web tools.
-So great, I don’t have to code anymore but my focus now is to become an Excel guru, a statistician and a master of SEO principles.
+In the past, my main tools as a coder were Dreamweaver, Aptana, and Photoshop.
+Now it’s primarily Excel, the Bruce Clay SEOToolSet, and a host of other SEO web tools.
+So great, I don’t have to code anymore but my focus now is to become an Excel guru, a statistician, and a master of SEO principles.
 Wish me luck as I make my mark in SEO!